 Employer Tips For Preventing Sexual Harassment Claims

 According to the Equal Employment Opportunity Commission (EEOC), employers have a duty to investigate sexual harassment complaints and must take actions to prevent the recurrence of such offensive conduct in their workplace.
-In addition to these actions, an employer should have a sexual harassment policy in place outlining the company’s intolerance for sexual harassment.
+The actions include having policies and procedures in place to prevent sexual harassment claims.

 Handbooks Should Outline Sexual Harassment Policies Clearly